Short Story - The Hanging Day - Grant Eagar

 The judge who was out in the crowd came forward.
 “Sorry Parker, that was an oversight on my part.
 Even though it did not say to hang her until she was dead that was implied.
 I’d say go ahead and hang her again.”

-The crowd began chanting again, “Hang her, hang her.”
+The crowd began chanting again, “Hang her!”

 A little girl in a blue paisley dress came forward and said, "Judge, I missed the first hanging, everyone was blocking the view.
 Could you go ahead and hang her anyway?"